 ASME B30.12 covers the safety procedures when handling loads suspended from rotorcraft.
 It came out in 1975.
 It was updated in 2011.

 ASME B30.13 covers storage retrieval machines or S/R machines, as well as the associated equipment.
 This standard came out in 1977.
-An updated version was released in 2011.
+Updated versions were released in 2011 and 2017.